Military cargo taxi

 It would be simple if all shipments were to load cars at one point of departure and unload at the final destination.
 In fact, cargo has to be transferred several times, especially when using troops abroad (for example, in UN operations), when the range of delivery of material and technical means increases many times over.
 Anyone who has had to manually load, unload and overload even unimportant loads that fill the body of the 5 — the 6-ton truck knows how much time and effort it takes.
 And if the same personnel need to immediately also put this load into action?
 The solution to the problem in military transport is the same as in commercial transport — the use of cargo containers that meet international standards and are adapted for transportation by air, sea, rail and road.
 This facilitates the use at certain stages of delivery of commercial vehicles and loading and unloading facilities.
 However, it is required to equip the automobile chassis with loading and unloading systems like "Multilift".
 Examples are the American FMTV-LHS system on the FMTV car chassis, the French PLM17 on the RM19 chassis, and the Finnish Sisso HMLT.

-A great achievement half a century ago was the emergence of universal body-vans of the KUNG type, mounted on various car chassis or trailers and designed for mounting various equipment and relatively comfortable accommodation of people serving this equipment.
-But over time, for these purposes, it turned out to be more convenient container bodies, which, if necessary, can either be left on the chassis or unloaded onto the ground.
-Work on them in different countries, including the USSR, began in the 1980s and 1990s.
-Modular containers have been created to accommodate military personnel, equipment of command and control posts, medical posts, armory rooms, electrical installations, bakeries and so on.
-And kitchens, bakeries, field canteens and other food service vehicles play, by the way, an important role in supporting the combat readiness of troops.
-Increasingly widespread are container bodies of variable volume, which unfold in place like a matchbox.
+A major achievement half a century ago was the appearance of universal van bodies of the KUNG type, mounted on various automobile chassis or trailers and intended for the installation of various equipment and relatively comfortable accommodation of people servicing this equipment.
+But over time, container bodies, which, if necessary, can be either left on the chassis or unloaded onto the ground, turned out to be more convenient for these purposes.
+Work on them in various countries, including the USSR, began in the 1980s and 1990s.
+Modular containers were created to accommodate military personnel, equipment for command and communication centers, medical centers, weapons rooms, electrical installations, bakeries, and so on.
+And kitchens, bakeries, field canteens and other food service vehicles play, by the way, far from the last role in maintaining the combat readiness of troops.
+Variable-volume container bodies, which unfold on site like a matchbox, are becoming increasingly widespread.

 Pinzgauer (6 × 6), Austria.
 Weight - 2,5 t, engine - diesel, 136 l. with., speed - up to 112 km / h, power reserve - 700 km.
 An example of a light three-wheeler-SUV